SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 ### JWT Token retrieval

-A device which is authenticated by certificates and connected to the Cumulocity IoT platform can receive a token which can later be used to authenticate HTTP requests.
+A device which is authenticated by certificates and connected to the {{< product-name-1 >}} platform can receive a token which can later be used to authenticate HTTP requests.

 * First the device subscribes to the topic <kbd>s/dat</kbd>.
 * Then the device publishes an empty message on the topic <kbd>s/uat</kbd>.